 3) A student must have satisfactorily completed Biol 481.
 Biol 481 is a prerequisite for Biol 491.

 4) A student must submit an Honors Program Application and an Honors Research Proposal (one paper copy and one electronic copy) to the Proposal Review Committee.

 To successfully complete the requirements of the program, students accepted into the program must:

 2) successfully fulfill any other requirements set forth in Biol 491

 4) deliver an oral Honors Presentation to the Department faculty, and

 5) have a 3.00 overall UMW cumulative GPA and a 3.25 cumulative GPA in the Biology major at graduation.

-For a complete description of the Department’s Honors Program, please see the Biology Honors_Handbook.
+For a complete description of the Department’s Honors Program, please see the 2022-23 Biology Honors Handbook.